11 MOST UNDERRATED ATTRACTIONS IN OAHU- HONOLULU, WAIKIKI HAWAII ESP. DO THESE BEFORE YOU DIE, IN SPRING AND COOLER MONTHS!

-Located on Oahu’s Northshore and not as popular as the Lanikai Pillboxes, these give you the most amazing, picturesque views of the Island.
+Well the pillboxes are popular, But these aren’t so much.
+Located on Oahu’s Northshore and not as popular as the Lanikai Pillboxes, Ehukai gives you the most amazing, picturesque views of the Island.
 Great for Hikers as there are extensive trails to the top, so worth that hike, esp. if you love keeping fit.
+And we do 🙂

 3. Dole Plantation, Oahu